-The computers in the library area are available for use by students outside the school day on the following schedule: Monday through Friday 4:00-6:00 pm.
-Students requesting use of the computer labs during listed times will be required to present written permission from the respective lab teachers.
+The computers in the library area are available for use by students outside the school day on the following schedule: Monday through Friday 4:00-6:00 pm

 Students requesting use of the Internet must have on file with the building principal a signed Internet contract before accessing Internet.
 Students cannot use any computer in the high school for private E-mail purposes.